rhysmeister/aws-certified-sysops-admin-associate-exam-notes/domain_1/1_ec2_web_console.md

 * Check the "CloudWatchAgentAdminPolicy" policy > Remove

 # Clean Up

+The 3 instances can be shutdown to reduce costs if you want to use them again later.

+To cleanup...

 * EC2 > Terminate 3 Instances
 * IAM > Search for "EC2CloudWatchSSM" > Check Box > Delete > Type the role name in the box to confirm > Delete